 For main courses, we were talking about pasts so we went off menu when our waiter suggested a spaghetti vongole.
 Sometimes it is the simplest things that are the best.
 Fresh, al dente spaghetti was married with garlic, olive oil, white wine, parsley and of course a generous portion of fresh clams.
 To finish, what was described simple as “Lemon” was genius.
 The candied skin of a lemon was reshaped and surrounded a creamy lemon curd alongside a sharp lemon sorbet to balance everything out.

-Breakfast was a very leisurely affair which goes on till 11am so plenty of time sleep in.
+Breakfast at the Conservatorium Hotel was a very leisurely affair which goes on till 11am so plenty of time sleep in.
 As well as eggs and a host of a la carte options, be sure to visit their “Ice Table” and help yourself to fruits, yogurts, smoked salmon, fresh juices and other local delicacies.
 They even have a Bloody Mary station if you’re in the mood!

 Akasha Spa – If you have time, the award winning Akasha spa is well worth a couple of hours.
 1,000 square metres of luxury, the whole spa has a tranquil retreat feel to it where you can enjoy a 18 metre pool jacuzzi, sauna, steam, extensive treatments and a comprehensive gym with mesmerising colour changing ceiling lights.